zubinchopra/portaldocs/portal-sdk/templates/portalfx-editscopeless-forms.md

 ## EditScopeless Forms

 Edit scopes provide a standard way of managing edits over a collection of input fields, blades, and extensions.
 They provide common functions that would otherwise be difficult to orchestrate, like tracking changes in field values across a form, or simplifying the merge  of form changes from the server into the current edit.
-In contrast, editscope-less forms are compatible with new controls and consequently, EditScopes are becoming obsolete.
-It is recommended that extensions be developed without edit scopes.
+In contrast, forms that do not use  `editScopes` are compatible with new controls and consequently, EditScopes are becoming obsolete.
+It is recommended that extensions be developed without `editScopes`.

 <!-- TODO: Determine whether controls like OptionsGroup, that are not located in Fx/Controls, are considered part of the EditScopeless pattern.   -->